 A. The tire pressure monitoring system turns on your indicator light as soon as one or more tires fall outside the recommended operating range.
 If you have a slow leak, the tire might not look flat right away.
 The best strategy is to check the pressure of all four tires when your indicator light goes on to see which tires are not inflated to the recommended pressure.

 When your low-pressure indicator light goes on, it doesn’t always tell you which tire is flat.
 A tire pressure gauge is the tool that can quickly check your tire pressure so you know which tire is low.
+Electric tire pressure gauges are pricier, but provide less room for error when reading the values.

 Whenever you have a roadside emergency, you need to let approaching vehicles know.
 Road flares are the best way to do that at night.